-Applications for the Made in Millersville Journal Internship will be due during the Fall semester.
+Applications for the Made in Millersville Journal Internship will be due during the fall semester.
 Watch out for flyers around campus, posts on 'Ville Daily, or emails from your professors.
-If you have more questions about internship opportunities, contact Kerrie Farkas or Tatiana Pashkova-Balkenhol.
+If you have more questions about internship opportunities, contact Dr. Kerrie Farkas or Prof. Tatiana Pashkova-Balkenhol.

 Who can publish in the Made in Millersville Journal?

 Millersville students of any discipline or major who present at the Made in Millersville conference are welcome and encouraged to publish with the Journal.
-We look for students with creative and/or research-based projects.
+We accept research based projects as well as creative commentaries on artistic presentations.